Audio Version [click the globe to change language]

 - optimise your images before you upload them to your website.
 This means that if the image is going to display at 400×400 pixels on your page, resize the image down to 400×400 pixels and save as a .jpg or as a .png (whichever gives you the smallest file size).

-- install the WP Smush plugin or the EWWW Image Optimizer and run a bulk optimisation to shave off some extra data from all the images in your WordPress library.
+- install the Short Pixel plugin or the EWWW Image Optimizer and run a bulk optimisation to shave off some extra data from all the images in your WordPress library.
 Run a bulk smush every week or so if you post content regularly to keep on top of your image optimisation.

 - Use a CDN solution like MaxCDN if you’re happy with the monthly fee (it’s a few dollars).
-A CDN will truly fix your images issue.
-You won’t have to worry about how optimised your images are because they won’t be served from your website, but do optimise them anyway so the CDN is able to deliver them even faster.
+A CDN can fix your images issue.
+If it works for you, you won’t have to worry about how optimised your images are because they won’t be served from your website, but do optimise them anyway so the CDN is able to deliver them even faster.

-This is a new update: I started using JetPack and discovered that their free plan enables you to use their CDN.
-That’s what I’m currently using.
+I tested JetPack and discovered that their free plan enables you to use their CDN.
 I have no stats and no performance comparisons against other CNDs, but hey, it’s free and it seems to work.
 It shaved 1 second off my page loading speed.

 One of the reasons for slower loading times when it comes to WordPress websites is the fact that WordPress is a CMS (a content management system).
 The ability to be able to edit your content means the content needs to be stored in a database, where it can be accessed and edited by you.
 This is what takes place when you edit a post of a page: you’re overwriting that piece of content, which is stored in the database.